lando/lando/docs/config/platformsh.md

 lando ssh -s db
 ```

 Note that Lando will surface commands for the _closest application_ it finds.
-Generally, this will be the `.platform.app.yaml` located in your project root but if you've `cd multiappsubdir` then it would use that instead.
+Generally, this will be the `.platform.app.yaml` located in your project root but if you've `cd multiappsubdir` then it will use that instead.

 ### Adding additional tooling